microsoft/Windows-AppConsult-PWALab/Manual/README.md

 If you already have these tools on your computer, feel free to directly use it for the lab instead of the virtual machine.
 Visual Studio and Visual Studio Code are mutually exclusive.
 The guidance included in this lab will be focused on Visual Studio Code, but the same tasks can be achieved also with Visual Studio 2017 if you prefer.

 ### Scenario
-Contoso Dashboard is a web application used by the Contoso internal support team to keep track of all the activities that are happening inside the company.
+Contoso Dashboard is a web application used by the Contoso internal support team to keep track of all activities that are happening inside the company.
 The website provides, at a glance, important information like the number of received support tickets, the open tasks, the incoming orders, the list of employees, etc.
-The website is already built using the most recent best practices around web development: it's based on HTML5, JavaScript and CSS and it offers an adaptive layout.
-The user interface quickly adapts to the size of the screen, so that it can be used on any device, regardless if it's a desktop machine or a mobile phone.
+The website is already built using the most recent best practices around web development: it's based on HTML5, JavaScript and CSS ; it offers an adaptive layout.
+The user interface quickly adapts to the size of the screen, so that it can be used on any device, regardless if it's a desktop machine, a tablet or a smartphone.

 The development team is now looking to further enhance the website and to provide to the users a "native-like" experience, so that it could be easily installed and launched like if it's a native desktop or mobile application.
-Additionally, they're looking to provide  offline capabilities, so that the critical information provided by the dashboard can be accessed even when the Internet connection is missing.
+Additionally, they're looking to provide offline capabilities.
+This way, the last updated critical information provided by the dashboard can be accessed even when the Internet connection is missing.

 ### The project
 The Contoso Dashboard website is built using [Bootstrap](https://getbootstrap.com/), the popular web framework to build responsive web applications.
 It doesn't have a server-side component.
-The whole project runs client side and it's based only on HTML, CSS and JavaScript.
+The whole project runs on the client side and it's based only on HTML, CSS and JavaScript.
-The information displayed in the dashboard are taken from a set of REST services, which are deployed on Azure using the Azure Functions platform.
+The data displayed in the dashboard are taken from a set of REST services, which are deployed on Azure using the Azure Functions platform.
 However, for the purpose of this lab, you will just consume these services and you don't have to worry how they have been implemented.

 ### Key concepts that will be used during the lab

 #### Service Workers
-In the typical web workflow, when you visit a website there's a direct communication between the browser and Internet.
-The browser sends a bunch of HTTP requests to the server, which replies back with the requested resources.
+In the typical web workflow, when you visit a website, there is a direct communication between the browser and Internet.
+The browser sends a bunch of HTTP requests to the server which replies back with the requested resources.

 Service workers are a separate process, hosted by a JavaScript file, which can be installed by a website.
 In this scenario, the service worker is injected as a middle man between the browser and Internet.
 When the browser performs a HTTP request, it isn't directly sent to the server but it's intercepted first by the service worker.
-At this point, the service worker has the opportunity to perform different operations, based on the caching strategy we want to implement.
-We can forward the request directly to the server and then cache it; we can send the request to the cache and, only if it's missing, forward it to the server.
+At this point, the service worker has the opportunity to perform different operations, based on the caching strategy we want to implement:
+- We can forward the request directly to the server and then cache it
+- We can try to get the resource from the cache and, only if it's missing, forward the request to the server.

 During this lab we'll explore different caching techniques that can be implemented with a service worker.

 ![](serviceworkers.png)